roblaing/swipl-webapp-howto/README.md

 ### Generating HTML programmatically

-SWI Prolog's [html DCG grammar](http://www.swi-prolog.org/pldoc/doc_for?object=html//1) offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded &mdash; controlling the entire HTML template myself &mdash; because I'm ideologically opposed to the fashion in web application frameworks of hiding the underlying HTML and SQL from users, thereby creating monolithic, unportable, and unmaintainable content management systems.
+SWI Prolog's [html DCG grammar](http://www.swi-prolog.org/pldoc/doc_for?object=html//1) offers many ways to generate HTML, and the way I'm doing it in this tutorial is fairly long winded &mdash; controlling the entire HTML template myself &mdash; because I'm ideologically opposed to the fashion in web application frameworks of hiding the underlying HTML from users, thereby creating monolithic, unportable, and unmaintainable content management systems.

+The final argument passed by the closure, [Request](http://www.swi-prolog.org/pldoc/man?section=request), is the HTTP message presented as a Prologish list of *key(Value)* terms whose values can be extracted with clauses such as ```member(request_uri(URI), Request).``` I'll go into more details in Unit 4 when we need read cookies from the HTTP message.

 I only discovered [quasiquoting](http://www.swi-prolog.org/pldoc/man?section=quasiquotations) while researching this tutorial, and rewrote my handler to use it.